 Summary

-In this chapter, we’ve recapped on some of the major concepts so far and covered how to do common I/O operations in a Rust context.
+In this chapter, we’ve recapped some of the major concepts you’ve learned so far and covered how to do common I/O operations in a Rust context.
 By using command line arguments, files, environment variables, and the eprintln! macro for printing errors, you’re now prepared to write command line applications.
-By using the concepts from previous chapters, your code will be well-organized, be able to store data effectively in the appropriate data structures, handle errors nicely, and be well tested.
+By using the concepts in previous chapters, your code will be well organized, store data effectively in the appropriate data structures, handle errors nicely, and be well tested.

-Next, let’s explore some functional-language influenced Rust features: closures and iterators.
+Next, we’ll explore some Rust features that were influenced by functional languages: closures and iterators.